jan-tennert/JDA-Kotlin-Extensions/README.md

 channels, embeds) and it has a built in SlashCommandHandler, Music Manager + Event Manager (with coroutines).
 This package is mainly for me but you can also contribute.

-+ The Slash Commands will likely change because jda's slash commands are not done
++ ~~The Slash Commands will likely change because jda's slash commands are not done~~ **If you have ideas, bugs or simply a question please feel free to create an issue!**

 # Features